dhsaks/resthomework/README.md

 3. In local mongo, set up 'saks' database with collections 'orders', 'inventory', and 'products'
 4. reference the seeds folder and inserMany into orders, inventory, and products using their corresponding json files
 5. npm start
+6. When making request using postman or equivalent, make sure headers are set to have Content-Type be application/json

 # routes